By: RJ Fisher Last Update: November 2023

 11. Chả Cá – Vietnamese Fish Cake

 Next, the mixture is shaped into cakes and grilled.
-Simply serve a slice of the fish cake to accompany almost any rice and noodle dish.
-Or, eat it as a snack with some chili sauce dip.
+Simply serve a slice of the fish cake to accompany almost any Vietnamese rice and noodle dish.
+Or, eat it as a snack with chili sauce dip.

 12. Chả Cá Lã Vọng – Fish in Turmeric and Dill

 A legendary dish in Vietnamese cuisine, named after the restaurant in Hanoi that first served it in 1871.
 The recipe is strict: Catfish marinated in turmeric, shrimp paste, ginger, shallots, garlic and chilies, then grilled over a charcoal fire.
-Then replaced in a hot pan (sometimes a sizzling plate) with the marinade, fresh scallions and added dill, lot’s of dill.
+Then replaced in a hot pan (sometimes a sizzling plate) with the marinade, fresh scallions and added dill, lots of dill.

-Chả Cá Lã Vọng is eaten with thin vermicelli rice noodles.
+Chả Cá Lã Vọng is eaten with thin rice noodles.
 Essential side dishes are peanuts and nước chấm dipping sauce.

-The original Chả Cá Lã Vọng restaurant still exists in the old quarter of Hanoi, still serving its signature dish.
+Although this traditional Vietnamese dish is nowadays served in many Hanoi restaurants, the original Chả Cá Lã Vọng restaurant still exists in the old quarter of Hanoi, still serving its signature dish.

 13. Cơm Gà Tam Kỳ – Chicken Rice Tam Ky Style